 Yes it’s true that all the nutrients we need for a healthy body are readily available in fruits and vegetables, meats, and fish, but we just don’t eat enough of them nor quite frankly, are we able to eat as much as we possibly need.

 According to the Center for Disease Control (CDC), a recent study showed that more than 3/4 of adults do not eat enough fruit and almost 9 out of 10 people don’t eat enough vegetables.
-This is where a good multivitamin comes in handy–to help you cover those nutritional bases!
+(Click here for a delicious Chilled Vegetable and Steak Salad recipe) This is where a good multivitamin comes in handy–to help you cover those nutritional bases!

 In addition to providing a basic level of nutrients, a multivitamin can offset the negative effects of medications that may make absorption of nutrients more difficult or actually deplete your existing nutrients.

 Vitamins like C, D, and E are also strong antioxidants and can strengthen your immune system while also helping reduce allergy symptoms.
 Vitamins A, B3 (niacin), C, E, and selenium also support eye health while B3, Biotin, and C support healthy hair and healthy skin is helped by A, C, E, and CoQ10.

 One important benefit of a daily multivitamin is also the body’s need for certain nutrients that are water-soluble and need to be replenished daily because they wash through your system quickly, especially vitamins B and C.

 Multivitamins can offer a wide range of basic components and can be customized for specific needs.
 Certain nutrients are critical, or at least helpful for general nutrition, reproduction, maintenance, growth, or a variety of bodily functions and processes.